Netcracker/KubeMarine/documentation/Maintenance.md

   ip: 192.168.0.100
 ```

 It may be useful, if you have some VRRP IPs working at different subsets of balancer nodes.
-If you have one VRRP IP and all the balancer nodes must share it, just remove `hosts` section from `vrrp_ips`.
+If you have one VRRP IP and all the balancer nodes must share it, just remove the `hosts` section from `vrrp_ips`.

 ### Add Node Tasks Tree